Our 4 days in Lisbon were a new experience for us in a few exciting ways.

 It was a great success: the stopover process through TAP Air Portugal went off seamlessly, and we loved getting a quick taste of Portugal during our 4 days in Lisbon.

-Fabrica de Nata specializes in pastel de natas (or simply “natas”), a puff pastry filled with a cream that is typically made of milk, sugar, eggs, vanilla, and cinnamon, and is typically served with coffee.
+Fabrica da Nata specializes in making pastel de nata, a puff pastry filled with a cream that is typically made of milk, sugar, eggs, vanilla, and cinnamon, and is typically served with coffee.

-On that first morning in Lisbon, we found the natas tasted best washed down with two espressos each.
+On that first morning in Lisbon, we found that our pastéis de nata tasted best washed down with two espressos each.

 The Alfama District occupied our attention for hours on a beautiful day.